Write to your MP about the Online Harms Bill

 Dear [MP NAME],

-I live at [INSERT ADDRESS] in your constituency and I am emailing you to urge the Secretary of State to amend the Online Harms Bill to protect people with epilepsy.
+I live at [INSERT ADDRESS] in your constituency and I am emailing you to urge the Secretary of State to bring forward online harms legislation to protect people with epilepsy.

 Having a seizure can lead to severe injuries, unemployment, social isolation, and can be fatal.
 Every year 1,000 people die from epilepsy.
-That is why I am asking you to back the Epilepsy Society’s campaign to criminalise this behaviour in the Online Harms Bill and compel social media companies to prevent harmful material from being used to target those with epilepsy on their platforms.
+That is why I am asking you to back Epilepsy Society’s campaign to criminalise this behaviour and compel social media companies to prevent harmful material from being used to target those with epilepsy on their platforms.